How does occupancy tax collection and remittance by Airbnb work?

 Our system determines which taxes are applicable by the address you enter for your listing.
 Please check the details on the Manage Your Space page to make sure your address is correct.
 Even if Airbnb automatically collects and pays certain occupancy taxes on your behalf, you may still be required to manually collect other occupancy taxes.
 For example, Airbnb may collect regional taxes but not local ones in some places.
 Also, Airbnb is not responsible for any tax collection errors due to typos.

 - Go to Your Listings on airbnb.com and select a listing

 - If we collect taxes for your area, you’ll see a default tax collection setting on the page

 If there isn't a section for local tax collection under Local taxes and laws, we don’t automatically collect and pay on your behalf for that listing.

 How to check occupancy tax totals

 You can find collected occupancy taxes listed in the gross earnings section of the transaction history on host accounts.
 All guest receipts include occupancy taxes as a separate line item.

 Other tax obligations

 We recommend doing some research to make sure you understand and comply with any local tax rules and obligations that apply to your listing.
-Check with your local government or a tax professional for information about additional taxes, rules, or regulations that may apply to your situation.
+Check with your local government or a tax professional for additional information about taxes that apply to your situation.